Lexx: Season 1 (Tales from a Parallel Universe)

 Kai and a small group of other Brunnen-G warriors mount a last stand against His Merciful Shadow as their planet, Brunnis-2, is destroyed.
 In a final act of defiance, Kai crashes his ship into the control pod of His Shadow's flagship, the Foreshadow.
 He is killed by His Shadow, his memories are taken from him, and he is forced to serve as an undead assassin in the Divine Order.

 2008 years later, Stanley H. Tweedle is an assistant deputy backup courier for the Ostral-B heretics, a resistance group fighting against the Divine Order.
-After unknowingly leading His Divine Shadow to an Ostral-B outpost, resulting in its destruction, he is captured by the mercenaies Feppo and Smoor, who extracts information from him on the locations of other Ostral-B planets and sells it to the Divine Order, resulting in the deaths of billions.
-He is later made a class-four security guard on the Cluster, the capital planet of the Divine Order and League of 20,000 Planets.
+After unknowingly leading His Divine Shadow to an Ostral-B outpost, resulting in its destruction, he is captured by the mercenaries Feppo and Smoor who extract information from him on the locations of other Ostral-B planets.
+They sell this information to the Divine Order, resulting in the deaths of billions.
+Stanley, subsequently captured by the Divine Order and after undergoing interrogation, is made a class-four security guard on the Cluster, the capital planet of the Divine Order and League of 20,000 Planets.
 After being reprimanded for insubordination and failing to turn himself in, he becomes a fugitive on the Cluster.

 Zev Bellringer arrives on the Cluster as a prisoner and is sentenced to be turned into a love-slave, after failing to perform her wifely duties and assaulting her fiancé.
 Other prisoners, including a group of Ostral-B heretics and their leader, Thodin, are sentenced to be publicly executed.
 Thodin attempts to use an explosive device to free himself, but the device malfunctions and releases giant Cluster Lizards from containment, wreaking havoc across the Cluster.
 Thodin escapes and frees the other heretics, and reluctantly rescues the cannibal Giggerota.
 During Zev's transformation into a love-slave, she is attacked by a Cluster Lizard, turning her into a love-slave/Cluster Lizard hybrid.
 Before the brainwashing portion of the transformation begins, Zev frees herself and places the 790 droid in charge of her transformation in her place, causing the robot head to be programmed to be a love-slave.
 Upon seeing Zev, 790 immediately falls in love with her and pursues her as she escapes.
 His Shadow awakens Kai from cryostasis to protect the secret weapons laboratory.

 Stanley and Zev meet up and make their way towards the secret weapons laboratory, where they find several Ostral-B heretics attempting to board a ship.
 They are pursued by Kai, who kills Thodin and chases the others into the ship.
-Although the heretics are hostile towards the "arch-traitor" Stanley, they are attacked and killed by a Cluster Lizard.
-Before his death, one of the heretics releases some form of energy into Stanley.
+Inside, the heretics are attacked and killed by a Cluster Lizard.
+Before his death, one of the heretics releases a form of energy into Stanley.